Mediation (Marxist theory and media studies): Marshall McLuhan

-Perhaps one of the best known media theorists, McLuhan is famous for his dictum that "the medium is the message."
+Perhaps one of the best known media theorists, Marshall McLuhan is famous for his dictum that "the medium is the message."
 For McLuhan the central mediating factor in any society is the medium of communication itself.
 In this way, media occupy for McLuhan what labor or capital did for Marx.
 By claiming that the "medium is the message", McLuhan means that "the personal and social consequences of any medium—that is, of any extension of ourselves—result from the new scale that is introduced into our affairs by each extension of ourselves, or by any new technology" (p.
 7).
 For McLuhan, the introduction of any new form of media into a given culture radically alters the way that members of that culture mediate between the material world and the given values available to them.

-Thus, the shift into print technology radically altered the way that all later media would be both formed and operated: "Printing from movable types was the first mechanization of a complex handicraft, and became the archetype of all subsequent mechanization" (170).
-As he continues, however:
+Thus, the shift into print technology radically altered the way that all later media would be both formed and operated: "Printing from movable types was the first mechanization of a complex handicraft, and became the archetype of all subsequent mechanization" (p.
+170).
+As he continues, however (on p.
+171):